yas-sim/face-feature-visualization/README.md

 ### 3. Prepare face images
 This program will search images (jpg/bmp/png) from `./face-db` directory.
 You can create the directories under `./face-db` as many as you want.
 The directory names and the file names are displayed right next to the dot on the chart so that you can identify which data it is.
+This program will detect the faces from the images, crop the found faces and register them to the DB.

 #### Example of `face-db`
 ```sh